chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 -   <a href="#r-bootcamp" id="toc-r-bootcamp">R Bootcamp</a>
 -   <a href="#how-computers-store-numbers"
     id="toc-how-computers-store-numbers">How Computers Store Numbers</a>
--   <a href="#fundamentals-of-linear-systems"
+-   <a href="#fundamentals-of-linear-systems-poo"
-    id="toc-fundamentals-of-linear-systems">Fundamentals of Linear
+    id="toc-fundamentals-of-linear-systems-poo">Fundamentals of Linear
-    Systems</a>
+    Systems Poo</a>
 -   <a href="#lu-decomposition" id="toc-lu-decomposition">LU
     decomposition</a>
 -   <a href="#iterative-methods-for-linear-systems"